BertHav/Omgevingsmonitor_Software/README.md

 ![The STM32CubeProgrammer current consumption during standby in μA with optional added AHT20 en BMP280](Images/versie_4.55_in_standby_detail_AHT20_en_BMP280_in_uA.png)

 __Reset the Omgevingsmonitor for a second time after about 90 seconds to reach optimal energy saving mode!__

+## version 5.17 <a name="version517"></a>
+Added tracing for unindentified intermittent disfunction (>> days).
+Located to error handling in getting NTP time.
+Probably fix implemented.
+STM32CubeIDE updated to v2.0.0

 ## version 5.16 <a name="version516"></a>
 Boxname instead of boxId when uploading to local services (credits AgriVision). solves issue #5